osisoft/OCS-Docs/Documentation/SequentialDataStore/Units_of_Measure.md

 The unit of measure identifier

 **Response**
-The response includes a status code and a serialized owner
+The response includes a status code and a response body.

+**Response Body**
+The Owner for the specified Uom

 **.NET Library**
 ```csharp